Skip to Main Content

 Learning Disorders

-• Conditions that affect the way a child processes information
+• Conditions that affect the way a child takes in and processes information

 Learning Disorders